 Are you and your family looking to adopt a new pet?
 Whether you’re getting a cat, puppy, or horse, you’ll need to know what to do before you bring an animal home from a shelter, breeder, or individual.

 Here are 8 things to do before adopting a pet:

 1. Reflect on how well you can take care of him/her.

 Before you even worry about the adoption process, consider your budget, schedule, and how dedicated you’ll be to care-taking.
 Don’t be selfish… Make sure you can give your new family member the greatest life possible!

 2. Perform a background check on the current owner.

 If you plan to do it privately, it is important to do your research on the type of person you’re adopting from.
 If he/she has a criminal background, especially in violent crime, the animal may have been mistreated or abused (which is something to prepare for).

-3. Conduct a reverse address lookup on a shelter or pet shop to make sure they have good ratings.
+3. Look up reviews for the shelter or pet shop to make sure they have good ratings.

 …for similar reasons listed under #2.
 Plus, it’s nice to support shelters that truly care for their animals and the community!

 If you want go the breeder route, don’t just trust anybody!
-Find the right source by browsing through an online directory.
+Find the right source by browsing through trusted directories.